aj3423/SpamBlocker/Docs/CONTRIBUTING.md

 If you know a public database or API service that can be added to the presets, please report.
 - PRs are welcome for public services
 - For proprietary services, I'll contact them, asking for the permission of the integration.
 It will only be added with their permission.
+  - If you have contacted them and got positive reply, you can fire a PR with a preset template, I appreciate that and will be happy to merge it.
+    - When contacting them, please make sure to clarify:
+      - This app will not share numbers identified by APIs with others, it will only share numbers that were blocked by local rules.
+Because no provider would allow their numbers to be leaked to competitors.